Fixitpanda/BizBoard/README.md

 ## This is on going project...

 More features will be added.
-I am currently working on this project.
-(This projects will continue until the result is fully functional)
+I am currently working on this project...
+This projects will continue until the result is fully functional!
-If you have special requests to me, please email me.
-(You can get my email from the profile page.)
+If you have any special requests, email these to me.
+(You can find my email at the profile page).
-I won't add any requests, of course I will consider adding the most relevant only.
+I won't add everything of course, I will consider adding the most relevant only.

 ## How to use?